 Tempe is a relatively large city located in the state of Arizona.
-With a population of 175,826 people and 37 constituent neighborhoods, Tempe is the eighth largest community in Arizona.
+With a population of 184,118 people and 41 constituent neighborhoods, Tempe is the ninth largest community in Arizona.

 Tempe real estate is some of the most expensive in Arizona, although Tempe house values don't compare to the most expensive real estate in the U.S.